Battle of Malvern Hill: Final assaults

 Ransom's men managed to come closer to the Union line than any Confederates that day, guided by the flashing light of the cannons amidst an encroaching darkness; however, George Sykes's artillery repelled that attack.
 The brigades of Kershaw and Semmes, sent earlier by Lee, arrived to the front while Ransom was moving to attack in another position.
 Semmes and Kershaw were quickly sent in; they too were repulsed not long after.
 Semmes was west of the junction of Carter's Mill Road and Willis Church Road, in the vicinity of Barksdale, Mahone and Wright.
 Semmes made the final charge of the day west of these roads, and like the charges before, it was to little effect.
 Kershaw angled east, in the area where Toombs, Anderson and Cobb had attacked.
 This was an area of great confusion.
 Kershaw's troops arrived ahead of all the reinforcements sent by Jackson, and took fire from both friendly and hostile forces: from Confederates behind them firing wildly and Federals in front firing effectively.
 Kershaw's men retreated in rout.
 The brigades behind Kershaw charged incoherently, with some men pushing forward, and others getting separated from their units or confused when they encountered groups of retreating Confederates.
 Disorganized, retreating soldiers from various units were so numerous they slowed Jackson's men to nearly a standstill.
 Jackson's unit commanders attempted to organize their various regiments and rally the retreaters to join in, but it was all to very little effect.
 A few units fought fiercely against Union infantry and artillery.
-In particular, three regiments of Barlow's brigade made it close enough to Union lines to engage in hand-to-hand combat with the troops of Brig.
+In particular, three regiments of Kershaw's brigade made it close enough to Union lines to engage in hand-to-hand combat with the troops of Brig.
 Gen. Daniel Sickles before being driven back.
 As the sun was starting to go down, Brig.
 Gen Isaac Trimble began to move his brigade forward.

 Stonewall Jackson asked him what he was planning to do.
 "I am going to charge those batteries, sir!"
 Trimble answered.
 "I guess you'd better not try it.
 General D.H.
 Hill has just tried with his entire division and been repulsed.
 I guess you'd better not try it," Jackson replied.

 Night was falling, however, and eventually all these troops were ordered to merely hold their positions without charging.
 In the end, the charges of Semmes and Kershaw were the last coherent Confederate actions, and neither was successful.
 Brig.
 Gen. Porter summed up the Confederate infantry charges at Malvern Hill this way:

 With the infantry part of the battle over, Union artillery continued to boom across the hill.
 They stopped firing at 8:30 pm, leaving a wreath of smoke upon the crest's edge, and ending the action on Malvern Hill.